-on the International Day for the Abolition of Slavery
+Breaking the Chains: Eradicating Slavery through SDGs, Expert Panel on the International Day for the Abolition of Slavery 2019

-On 28 November, join us to hear practitioners and professionals providing assistance to survivors of slavery in different regions of the world.
-The Panel Discussion will:
+On 28 November 2019, we held a webinar featuring practitioners and professionals who provide assistance to survivors of slavery in different regions of the world.

-- Draw attention to the linkages between slavery and supply chains, migration, conflicts and humanitarian crisis, with a focus on the needs and challenges faced by victims and survivors;
+- Highlighted the linkages between slavery and supply chains, migration, conflicts and humanitarian crisis, with a focus on the needs and challenges faced by victims and survivors;

-- Demonstrate the importance and present best practices of the victim-centred approach in the design and delivery of assistance and its multidimensional impact;
+- Demonstrated the importance and present best practices of the victim-centered approach in the design and delivery of assistance and its multidimensional impact;

-- Emphasize the importance of the rule of law and the need to tackle persistent impunity and to ensure accountability for the practice of slavery.
+- Emphasized the importance of the rule of law and the need to tackle persistent impunity and to ensure accountability for the practice of slavery.